Case Study: Context Interactions & Physics Faculty's Professional Development: Sphinx Discussion

 \subsubsection{Interview 2}

-Over time, Sphinx interacts with new members of his context (social development), which opens new possibilities for his own conception of teaching (personal development) and new possibilities for his classroom practices (professional development).
-His context also continues to give him flexibility in what he can do.
+Over time, Sphinx interacts with new members of his context such as the wider physics community, which nurtures his growth in his social domain.
+As a consequence, these interactions open new possibilities for his own conception of teaching, feature of his personal domain, and new possibilities for his classroom practices, feature of his professional domain.
+His context members already part of his local network also continue to give him flexibility in what he can do.

-During the second phase of this study, Sphinx's recent interaction with members of the wider physics community at the New Faculty Workshop for Physics and Astronomy is at the forefront of his discussion.
+During the second phase of this study, Sphinx enlarges his collaborative ways of working in multiple ways.
+First, his recent interactions with members of the wider physics community at NFW is at the forefront of his discussion.
 He highlights the ways in which the workshop benefits his practice: \begin{quote} \textit{``After the workshop happened, I used them [PhET simulations] a couple times in the fall, but I definitely used them more in the spring.
 I thought that was a good one, it's a nice visual.
-Some of them are good visual representations.''} \end{quote}
+Some of them are good visual representations.''} \end{quote} Moreover, after attending NFW, he immediately incorporated PhET simulations in his course: \begin{quote} \textit{``After the workshop happened, I used them [PhET simulations] a couple times in the fall''} \end{quote} In his small department he has the flexibility in implementing new strategies as he sees fit.

+Second, Sphinx easily discusses with his department colleagues how his teaching is going and finding new ways to continue to improve practices.
+For example, he is making labs more student-centered with one of his colleagues in the department. \begin{quote} \textit{``The other thing was how we structure the labs.
+Our labs at the moment, well, I guess we're already in the midst of making a change.
+There are two new faculty members in my department, so the other one went as well to the workshop, and we both kind of were talking about some of the stuff we learned from it.
+And then, in the department meetings, we're a small department, so the two of us, we're two-thirds of the department, and then we came back and said, well, these are things we would like to maybe change, and we sort of gauged receptiveness to it.''} \end{quote}